 If you are interested in wearing contact lenses, then Axis Vision Care is your first stop.
-We have provided outstanding optical services to the areas of Tiffin, Williamsburg, and Washington in the great state of Iowa for several years and pride ourselves on offering outstanding service with an individualized touch.
+We have provided outstanding optical services to the areas of Washington, Williamsburg, Tiffin or Fairfield, IA in the great state of Iowa for several years and pride ourselves on offering outstanding service with an individualized touch.

 A contact lens exam includes all of the aspects of a comprehensive eye exam as well as some special tests and steps that are not performed during those routine exams.
 It takes a little longer and should be specified when you make your appointment with the eye doctor.

 Once your vision needs have been accessed, the eye doctor will take some measurements of your eyes and ask questions about your daily life to determine if contacts are right for you as well as what type of contact is needed.
 For example, if you suffer from dry eye the doctor will be more likely to prescribe scleral lenses whereas those without that irritating condition can often use basic soft lenses.

 The key is to find contact lenses that provide good vision, fit properly, and are comfortable for you to wear.
 Once the type of lens needed is determined, the eye doctor can write a prescription that indicates the diameter of the lens, the base curve so that it matches the curvature of your eye, and power.

 Often, once it has been determined that you are a viable candidate for contact lenses, you will be given a pair of trial lenses to wear while waiting for the permanent pair to be ready.
 Once the initial tearing has stopped and the lens has stabilized in your eye, the eye doctor can make a proper evaluation of how they fit.